Xitlaly-P/BookHive/readme.md

 Book Hive is a bookstore and cafe based on the idea of community.
 Book Hive offers people a place to relax or enjoy with friends while also serving delicious treats!

+## Developers

+Xitlaly Prado: I took on the role as the designer.
+I made the design and did research for how to make the website.
+I also created the playwright tests and made sure that it passed the the lighthouse tests.
+I also made some fixes in the website.

 ## Links
 [Vercel/Website Link](https://book-hive-amber.vercel.app/)